xinhaoyuan/layout-machi/README.md

 The package provide a default layout `machi.default_layout` and editor `machi.default_editor`, which can be added into the layout list.

+The package comes with the icon for `layoutbox`, which can be set with the following statement (after a theme has been loaded):

+`require("beautiful").layout_machi = machi.get_icon()`

 ## Use the layout

 Use `layout = machi.layout.create(name, editor)` to instantiate the layout with an editor object.

+`name` can be a string or a function taking a tag object and returning a string.
+This is used for having different actual layout dependent on tags.

+`editor` are used for editing and persisting the layouts.
 `machi.default_editor` can be used, or see below on creating editors.
-You can also create multiple layouts with different names and share the same editor.
+You can create multiple layouts with different names and share the same editor.

-The editor will restore the last setups of the layouts based on their names.
-The layout will be dependent on different tags.
+The default layout, `machi.default_layout`, uses `"default+" .. tag.name` as name, thus allows the actual layout to be tag-name-dependent.
+To differentiate tags with the same name, you may need a more advanced naming function.

 ## Editor